The-going/evlproject/content/core/benchmarks/_index.md

 wants to shine on that one.
 To measure the response time to interrupts in different contexts, EVL provides the [latmus]({{< relref "core/testing.md##latmus-program" >}}) utility.
-The following figure summarizes the potential delays which may exist between the moment an interrupt request is raised by a device, and the time a responder thread running in the application space can act upon it:
+The following figure illustrates the potential delays which may exist between the moment an interrupt request is raised by a device, and the time a responder thread running in the application space can act upon it: